FRBCesab/rossinante/rossinante-tuto.md

-The easiest way to transfer files from your laptop to Rossinante (or vice versa) is by using the sFTP (Secure File Transfer Protocol) protocol.
+The easiest way to transfer files from your laptop to Rossinante (or vice versa) is by using the sFTP protocol (Secure File Transfer Protocol).
-[Filezilla](https://filezilla-project.org/) client is a freeware that supports this protocol.

-You will need to define these following parameters:
+The **Filezilla** client (https://filezilla-project.org/) is a freeware that supports this protocol.
+You will need to define the following parameters (Fig. 1):

 - Host: `sftp://92.168.45.3`
 - Username: `jdoe`